Skip to main content

 Post-COVID conditions have different names including Long COVID and post-acute sequelae of SARS CoV-2 infection (PASC), which includes Long COVID.
 The terms used below reflect those used in the specific studies that are summarized.

-Several RECOVER studies report on the symptoms of Long COVID.
-View studies [1], [2], [3], [4], [5], [6].
+Several RECOVER studies have reported on the symptoms of Long COVID.
+View studies [1], [2], [3], [4].
 RECOVER research shows there are symptoms that cluster and present together.
 View studies [1], [2], [3].
 In one study, researchers found six distinct symptom clusters.
-The clusters involve different body systems at the same time, including: the lung; brain and nervous system; heart and blood vessels.
+The clusters involve different body systems at the same time, including: the lungs; the brain and nervous system; and the heart and blood vessels.
 Some clusters include pain, and some are accompanied by abnormal laboratory findings.
 View the study.
 Another study found that four Long COVID symptom clusters (heart and lungs, neurological, gastrointestinal, and coexisting medical conditions) differed depending on the age of patients.
-In the study, children and teens were more likely to have gastrointestinal and upper respiratory problems (such as stomachache and cough); adults aged 21-45 years were more likely to have neurological problems (such as brain fog and fatigue); and adults aged 66 and older were more likely to have coexisting medical conditions (such as heart problems and diabetes).
+In the study, children and teens were more likely to have gastrointestinal and upper respiratory problems such as stomachache and cough; adults aged 21-45 years were more likely to have neurological problems (such as brain fog and fatigue); and adults aged 66 and older were more likely to have coexisting medical conditions such as heart problems and diabetes.
 View the study.

 RECOVER researchers are also examining how PASC diagnoses, underlying health conditions, and prescription medications might differ geographically.
-They compared electronic health records from four states (New York City, Florida, Georgia, and Alabama) and found differences in the number of PASC conditions reported across data sites.
-Researchers found a wide range of diagnosis and medication categories that suggest differences in PASC diagnoses, conditions, and medications among different populations based on neighborhood socioeconomic status, age, gender, race, and outbreak waves.
+They compared electronic health records from four states (New York, Florida, Georgia, and Alabama) and found differences in the number of PASC conditions reported across data sites.
+Researchers found a wide range of diagnoses and medication categories that suggest differences in PASC diagnoses, conditions, and medications among different populations based on neighborhood socioeconomic status, age, gender, race, and outbreak waves.
 View the study.

 Researchers found ethnic and racial differences in PASC symptoms and conditions in a RECOVER study of adults with COVID-19 in New York City between March 2020 and October 2021.
-In the 30-180 days after infection, compared to White people hospitalized for COVID-19, Black and Hispanic people hospitalized for COVID-19 had higher rates of certain PASC symptoms such as shortness of breath, chest pain, joint pain, and newly diagnosed diabetes.
-Results also suggest that people from different racial and ethnic groups may experience different symptoms and conditions of PASC.
+In the period of 31–180 days after infection, compared to White people hospitalized for COVID-19, Black and Hispanic people hospitalized for COVID-19 had higher rates of certain PASC symptoms such as shortness of breath, chest pain and joint pain.
+They were also more likely to receive a new diagnosis of diabetes.
+The results also suggest that people from different racial and ethnic groups may experience different symptoms and conditions of PASC.
 View the study.

-RECOVER researchers are interested in understanding the prevalence of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) in people with Long COVID.
-They asked 465 people with Long COVID about how often they experience Long COVID symptoms, ME/CFS symptoms, and post-exertional malaise (PEM) (worsening of symptoms after physical or mental activity).
-They found that over half (58% 272/465) of participants met the definition for ME/CFS.
-Further, those who met the definition for ME/CFS reported more severe symptoms (e.g. fatigue/extreme tiredness; feeling unrefreshed after waking in the morning; next day soreness or fatigue after nonstrenuous, everyday activities; difficulty paying attention for long periods; and problems remembering things) compared to those who did not meet the ME/CFS definition.
-Results also show that participants meeting the ME/CFS case definition had a 50% or greater reduction in their self-reported energy level based on a 7-point Likert scale, consistent with case criteria.
+RECOVER researchers are trying to understand the prevalence of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) in people with Long COVID.
+For this research, they asked 465 people with Long COVID about how often they experience Long COVID symptoms, ME/CFS symptoms, and post-exertional malaise (PEM) (worsening of symptoms after physical or mental activity).
+They found that over half (272/465, or 58%) of participants experienced ME/CFS.
+Further, those who experienced ME/CFS reported more severe symptoms (e.g., fatigue/extreme tiredness; feeling unrefreshed after waking in the morning; next day soreness or fatigue after nonstrenuous everyday activities; difficulty paying attention for long periods; and problems remembering things) compared to those who did not experience ME/CFS.
+The results also showed that participants experiencing ME/CFS had a 50% or greater reduction in their self-reported energy level based on a 7-point Likert scale, consistent with the case criteria.
 View the study.

-RECOVER researchers are studying large groups of people over a long period of time to gain a deeper understanding of Long COVID, how long its symptoms last, and whether it can have effects later in life.
+RECOVER researchers are studying large groups of people over a long period of time to gain a deeper understanding of how long the symptoms last and whether it can have effects later in life.
 Learn more about RECOVER Longitudinal Observational Cohort Studies.

-RECOVER researchers are studying if Long COVID affects other diseases or health problems that people may have.
-RECOVER researchers compared electronic health records (EHR) to examine the possible link between SARS CoV-2 infection and new diagnoses of type 2 diabetes.
-Patients who had at least 1 visit 6 months before their SARS CoV-2 infection and 6 months of EHR data post-infection were included in the analysis.
-Researchers found the number of new diabetes diagnoses to be lower in the months after SARS-CoV-2 infection than in the months before.
-New diabetes cases in the 6 months after infection were 83% lower than in the 6 months before infection.
+RECOVER researchers are studying whether Long COVID affects other diseases or health problems.
+They compared electronic health records (EHR) to examine possible links between Long COVID and new diagnoses of type 2 diabetes.
+The researchers analyzed data from patients who had at least one outpatient clinical visit during the periods 6 months before and 6 months after SARS-CoV-2 infection.
+The number of new diabetes diagnoses were 83% lower in the months after SARS-CoV-2 infection than in the period before infection.
 View the study.

 In another RECOVER study, researchers looked at the relationship between impaired cognition (cognitive concerns or dementia diagnosis) and death after SARS-CoV-2 infection in people with and without HIV.
 They studied 527 adults with laboratory-confirmed SARS-CoV-2 infection, including 64 people with HIV.
 People living with HIV had a higher prevalence of dementia (15.6% vs 6.0%) and cognitive concerns (21.9% vs 15.8%).
 People living with HIV also had a significantly increased risk of death from COVID-19 (17.2% vs. 6.3%).
 On average, people living with HIV and COVID-19 died at a younger age despite their HIV being under control of medication.
 View the study.